copperwater/xNetHack/doc/xnh-changelog-9.0.md

   equivalent from vanilla).
 - Pets are referred to with their correct gender pronoun if they have one, rather than "it".
+- When you #chat and are next to only one observable monster, you will automatically attempt to chat to that monster without being prompted for a direction to chat in.

 ### Architectural changes